Groups with a Large Conjugacy Class Relative to a Normal Subgroup

 2021 Iowa State University - Algebra and Geometry Seminar - “Generic Lines in Projective Space and the Koszul Property”

-Below are some talks I gave on some interesting things.
+Below are some talks I gave on some interesting things (Hyperplane arrangements, Generic Lines in Projective Space and the Koszul Property).